 Is there an approved form for a durable power of attorney for finances and property?

 No. There is no statutory form for a durable power of attorney for finances and property.
 The best way to obtain a valid form is to consult with a South Dakota attorney.

 Who should I name as my agent?

 Selecting an agent should not be taken lightly.
 You must think carefully about who will best be able to speak for you if you become incapacitated.
 For some, this might be a spouse or an adult child, but you may name anyone, including a trusted friend.
 You may consider appointing multiple agents, successor agents, or co-agents.
 Your agent will be a fiduciary.
 There are many responsibilities and expectations of fiduciaries because of the power that they hold.
-You should also consider whether the agent will receive compensation for their work as your agent and how that compensation should be calculated.
+You should also consider whether the agent will be paid for their work as your agent and what the payment will be.

 What are the advantages and disadvantages to a durable power of attorney?

 The primary advantages to a durable power of attorney are their relatively inexpensive cost and the ability to select the individual or individuals that you want making decisions on your behalf during a period of incapacity.
 With proper planning a guardianship or conservatorship can be avoided because agents can be vested with essentially the same powers.
 This avoids the cost and delay of a court proceeding.